Recommendations & Conclusions

 Following an SPS agreement with the EU, the Government should set out an assessment of the agreement on Rest of World (RoW) supply chains.
 This should include identifying opportunities to redeploy existing infrastructure and staff and maintaining a proportionate risk based approach wherever possible.
 The Government should provide affected RoW …

-Government response.
-The government intends to implement the new GB-EU SPS Agreement from mid-2027, and is working closely with port operators and port health authorities to understand the impact of the changes on them, but does not intend to publish a specific …
+The government intends to implement the new GB-EU SPS Agreement from mid-2027, and is working closely with port operators and port health authorities to understand the impact of the changes on them, but does not intend to publish a specific impact assessment of this cumulative …

 34